ssp21/ssp21-spec/ssp21.md

 In shared secret mode, each party possesses a common 256-bit key.
 This key might be static or refreshed periodically using some out-of-band mechanism.

-The responder performs the additional mode-specification validations upon receiving a *RequestHandshakeBegin* message:
+The responder performs the additional mode-specification validation upon receiving a *RequestHandshakeBegin* message:

-    * Validate that *crypto_spec::handshake_ephemeral* equals *EphemeralData::NONCE_32*
+1. Validate that *crypto_spec::handshake_ephemeral* equals *EphemeralData::NONCE*.
+Otherwise, terminate the
-        * Otherwise, terminate the handshake and reply with HandshakeError::UNSUPPORTED_EPHEMERAL_MODE
+handshake and reply with HandshakeError::UNSUPPORTED_EPHEMERAL_MODE

-    * Validate that the length of *ephemeral_data* is 32 bytes.
-        * Otherwise, terminate the handshake and reply with HandshakeError::BAD_MESSAGE_FORMAT
+2. Validate that the length of *ephemeral_data* is 32 bytes.
+Otherwise, terminate the handshake and reply with HandshakeError::BAD_MESSAGE_FORMAT

 The *input_key_material* parameter to the KDF is just the shared secret.
 The uniqueness of the session keys relies solely on the uniqueness of the handshake hash, which in turn depends on the uniqueness of both nonces.